 2Samuel 6:14-23; Psalm 63:3-5; 100:4; 118:24; 149:2-6; 150:3-6: 1Timothy 2:8-10; Philippians 4:4; Ephesians 5:18-20; 1Corinthians 14:23, 26, 32-33, 39-40

 That God created the human race to be immutably male and female, to “be fruitful and multiply” through sexual reproduction, and to complement each other as uniquely different but equally valuable.
 That all efforts to adopt a gender other than one’s birth gender are contrary to God’s plan and original design as revealed in Scripture and creation order.
-We affirm the Coalition of Biblical Sexuality's “Nashville Statement” on the Biblical view of sexuality and gender.
+We affirm the Coalition of Biblical Sexuality's “Nashville Statement” on the Biblical view of sexuality and gender, but we also believe Christ's Church is where people of all gender and sexual identities should feel welcomed & valued as we all seek God and His will together.

 Genesis 1:27-28, 2:18, 21-24, 5:2; Mark 10:6; Matthew 19:4; Deuteronomy 22:5; 1 Corinthians 6:19-20; Matthew 9: 10-13;

 That God has established marriage as a lifelong, exclusive relationship between one man and one woman, and that all intimate sexual activity outside the marriage relationship, whether heterosexual, homosexual, or otherwise, is contrary to God’s commandments and plan as revealed in Scripture.
-We affirm the Coalition of Biblical Sexuality's “Nashville Statement” on the Biblical view of marriage.
+We affirm the Coalition of Biblical Sexuality's “Nashville Statement” on the Biblical view of marriage, but we welcome and value "all people," no matter their history or status, as we seek God and His will together.

 Genesis 2:24-25; Exodus 20:14, 17, 22:19; Leviticus 18:22-23, 20:13, 15-16; Jude 7; Matthew 19:4-6, 9; Romans 1:18-31; 1Corinthians 6:9-10, 15-20; 1Timothy 1:8-11; 1 Corinthians 5:9-11; John 4:16-26; John 8:1-11